Content

 These conditions usually result from an imbalance of the natural substance known as serotonin in the brain.
 Taking this medication restores the balance in serotonin levels, leading to improved mood, appetite, interest in daily activities, and sleep.

 For subjects diagnosed with OCD, Paroxetine reduces the constant urge to perform particular tasks repeatedly.
 For example, individuals suffering from the obsessive-compulsive disorder may have increased tendencies such as handwashing, house cleaning, or repeated checking.
-As a result, this condition often interferes with normal functioning.
+As a result, this condition often interferes with normal day to day functioning.
 Generally, high doses of SSRI agents [1*] like Paroxetine and Sertraline are used to minimize such compulsions [2*] .

 Paroxetine for Anxiety

 When your doctor prescribes Paroxetine for anxiety, it reduces the feelings of fear, or impending doom, unwanted thoughts, and physical symptoms like trembling.
-The drug treats various anxiety disorders, including generalized anxiety disorder [3*] , social anxiety, and panic disorder.
+The medication treats various anxiety disorders, including generalized anxiety disorder [3*] , social anxiety, and panic disorder.

 Paroxetine Dosage for Anxiety

 For adult usage, Paxil is available as immediate-release tablets [4*] , controlled-release tablets [5*] (Paxil CR), and suspension.
-The Paroxetine tablets can be 10 mg, 20 mg, 30 mg, or 40 mg.
+The Paroxetine tablet dosages are 10mg, 20mg, 30mg, or 40 mg.
 Paxil CR is available in 12.5 mg, 25 mg, and 37.5 mg doses.

 How Long Does Paroxetine Take to Work for Anxiety?